moj-analytical-services/data-science-template/README.md

 - **🧪 Testing Framework**: Three-tier test structure (unit, integration, end-to-end) with pytest and testthat
 - **🔒 Security Scanning**: Bandit for Python security, secrets detection, and container vulnerability scanning, as well as large file detection and nbstripout to detect if you're about to commit data
 - **📝 Architecture Decision Records**: Built-in ADR tooling for documenting important decisions
-- **🐳 Docker Ready**: Dockerfile included for containerized deployments on airflow using the Analytical platform workflow
+- **🐳 Docker Ready**: Dockerfile included for containerised deployments on airflow using the Analytical platform workflow
 - **🤖 CI/CD Workflows**: GitHub Actions for automated testing, container builds, and releases to to the ECS for use with Airflow on the analytical platform.
 - **📚 Comprehensive Documentation**: README templates, ADR examples, and test documentation
 - **🔄 PR and issue templates** to match common data science ways of working